iliangithub/Project_DevOps_Udemy_1/README.md

 # 1.0 Creating the Virtual Machines.

 Firstly, we will be using Vagrant to create the Virtual Machines.
-Understanding how Vagrant works it is crucial:
+Understanding how Vagrant works it is crucial, like:

-1. like creating a folder where we wil be storing our Virtual Machines.
+**1. Creating a folder where we wil be storing our Virtual Machines.**

 ```
 mkdir carpeta_nueva
 ```

-2. Initialize a new Vagrant environment by creating a Vagrantfile in the current directory:
+**2. Initialize a new Vagrant environment by creating a Vagrantfile in the current directory:**

 > [!TIP]
 > We need to be in the folder we just made.